dgraph-io/dgraph/wiki/content/mutations/index.md

 Any outgoing edge in Dgraph can be reversed using the `@reverse` directive in Schema.
 And be queried using tilde as the prefix of the reverse edge. e.g. `<~myEdge>`.

 Dgraph serializes directed graphs.
-This means that all properties point from a entity to another entity or value always in a single direction. `S P -> O`.
+This means that all properties point from a entity to another entity or value is always in a single direction. `S P -> O`.

-However, in some cases, users want to request an entity in the reverse direction.
+However, in some cases, users want to create an entity in the reverse direction.
 But there is no specific syntax for reverse edges in Dgraph mutations.
 Because Reverse edges are just a kind of edge indexing.
 It is not literally an edge, but a kind of "pointer".
 And it will always be represented as `S P -> O` in query responses.
 But the "tilde" sets what is the direction for the user.

 There are some confusions about syntax related to reverse e.g.